 MARINE LIFE WE SEE

 A little glimpse into what you can expect to see out on the trips.
 Some like the Common Dolphins, as the name suggests, we see regularly.
-Others like Risso's dolphins and Minke Whales not so much, but still in enough numbers to add to our list and it makes it even more special occasion when we do.
+Others like Risso Dolphins, White Beaked Dolphins and Minke Whales not so much, but still in enough numbers to add to our list and it makes it even more special occasion when we do.
 Give the links a click to find out a bit more about each one.

 These energetic dolphins are often spotted in large groups which will approach boats, bowriding and leaping alongside.
 At sea, they can form superpods - huge groups made up of thousands of individuals!